RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 - Alternatively, you can use a Cloud Dataflow or Hadoop MapReduce job to copy the data from one instance to another.
 - It's important to note that migrating an entire instance takes time, and you may need to add nodes to your Cloud Bigtable clusters before initiating the migration.
 - The **dataset location cannot be changed** once created.
 The dataset needs to be copied using Cloud Storage.
-- preemptible nodes can have persistent disks.
-Dataproc handles the addition and removal of preemptible nodes.preemptible workers cannot store the data.
-- **Production instances** have clusters with a minimum of **three nodes**; *development instances* have a **single node** and do not provide for high availability.

 **App profiles** are configurations for handling client requests in Cloud Bigtable.
-- For strong consistency, specify single-cluster routing in the app configuration and avoid using other clusters except for failover.
+- For *strong consistency*, specify **single-cluster** routing in the app configuration and avoid using other clusters except for failover.
-- To enable automatic failover in Cloud Bigtable when one region becomes unreachable, use multicluster routing.
+- To enable automatic failover in Cloud Bigtable when one region becomes unreachable, use **multicluster routing**.

 **Key Visualizer** is a Cloud Bigtable tool for understanding usage patterns in a Cloud Bigtable database.
 - It generates visual reports for your tables that break down your usage based on the row keys that you access.